monzo/progression-framework/frameworks/competencies.md

       - level: 6
         criteria:
           - "Helps groups of squads work together more effectively"
-          - "Starts things that they cannot finish by themselves - DO WE LIKE THIS???"
+          - "Starts things that they cannot finish by themselves"
           - "Delegates to make better use of their time"
   - name: "influence"
     title: "✨ Influence"